 One issue a lot of people have with Airbnb is that it takes a lot more time and overhead to run an Airbnb as compared to a traditional rental.
 This is definitely true if you’re renting out an entire house or apartment that you do not live in.
 It can be a time-intensive process to clean a large space between guests and get a place ready for the next group, not to mention if you’re renting out an entire home on Airbnb, you’ll probably need to invest some money in purchasing furniture.

 But when you’re renting out a room in your house on Airbnb, the overhead is minimal.
 There’s very little extra utility use, at least not enough for me to notice any real difference in our electricity or water bill.
 We’re also just using furniture we already had – furniture that I bet you already have too.

-The only costs we really have are the cost of washing sheets.
+The only overhead we really have is what it costs to wash sheets and towels.
 To minimize these costs, we have multiple sheets that we’ve earmarked for our guest room.
 Doing this allows us to stagger our laundry so that we can wash most of our sheets with our regular laundry.

 5. Your House Will Never Be Cleaner